-The program hosts an annual poster contest that took place from March to June of 2023.
-K-12 students submit poster-sized artwork around the the theme of water conservation, and compete for prizes generously donated by local businesses as well as the chance to be featured in the following year's "Every Drop Counts" calendar.
-To see all the 2023 winners, and for more information on the 2024 contest, visit www.amarillo.gov/EveryDropCounts.
+The program hosts an annual poster contest that took place from February to May of 2025.
+K-12 students submit poster-sized artwork around the theme of water conservation, and compete for prizes generously donated by local businesses as well as the chance to be featured in the following year's "Every Drop Counts" calendar.
+To see all the 2025 winners, and for more information on the 2026 contest, visit www.amarillo.gov/Every-Drop-Counts.

-Marley Contreras, Grand Prize Winner.
+Monica Salomon, Grand Prize Winner